jackusherr/.com-personal-site/content/_index.md

 I was the first hire for the marketing team in June 2024, and now we have a full six person team.

 ACS is a defense technology startup.
 We've developed a robot (Bullfrog) that uses a machine gun to shoot drones out of the sky.
-It's an ingenious combo of electrical engineering, robotics, computer vision, and mechanical engineering.
+It's an ingenious combo of computer vision + EE + MechE.

 [Here's a video](https://youtube.com/shorts/2DJru3rbVR0?si=rVvYvemUdUtORCmm).
 It is an awesome product.

 #### II.
 Podcast Producing

-The second part of my job at ACS is to produce a podcast called [The Drone Ultimatum.](https://www.youtube.com/@thedroneultimatum)
+The second part of my job at ACS is to produce our podcast, [The Drone Ultimatum.](https://www.youtube.com/@thedroneultimatum)

 What initially started out as a hobby project of our company President (my ultimate boss) has turned into a full-blown voice in the industry.
-We launched in September 2024 and have published 61 episodes to date.
+We launched in September 2024 and have published over 60 episodes to date.
 Tens of thousands of downloads.
 We record every episode face-to-face, in person.

 I'm in charge of everything except the hosting.
 I book the guests, organize logistics, prep the topics & questions, hire and manage the editor, set up and maintain the AV equipment, sit in the room and manage the recording process (while also speaking up occasionally during the episode), and a few other miscellaneous things.